return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_execbuf_c.rst

     Free all relocations on a list

-    :param struct list_head \*list:
+    :param list:
-        Pointer to the head of the relocation list.
+        Pointer to the head of the relocation list
+    :type list: struct list_head \*

 .. _`vmw_resource_relocations_apply`: